NamPE286/DemonListVN-v3/CONTRIBUTING.md

 ## 2. Supporter-Exclusive Features
 NamPE reserves the right to designate any submitted feature as supporter-exclusive content.
 In such cases:
-- Contributor will receive compensation of no less than 100,000 VND (negotiable) per supporter-exclusive feature.
+- Contributor will receive a negotiable amount of compensation per supporter-exclusive feature.
 - NamPE shall provide proper credit to the Contributor in connection with the use of the supporter-exclusive feature, even if the PR is closed.
 - If NamPE fails to provide agreed-upon compensation or credit, unless NamPE has reached a separate agreement with the Contributor, the feature shall be made freely available to all users.